Shonky-Donkey/Dexcom-ESP32-LED-Matrix/README.md

     Observe operation when dexcom server is down, reading is "LOW" or "HIGH", and also http error messages.

+    Make it say "LOW" when (1-?)39 value.
+Make it say "No data" when 0.
+Progressively warn depending on how long of no data, and previous reading.

     Potentially add wifi registration, although without a method to put login for dexcom perhaps that is useless.
 Maybe make device enumerate as USB storage and have a config text file that contains wifi and dexcom login stuff.

     Add photos and hardware description to this readme.